Melissamij/nomade-dreamer-blog/_posts/2022-09-05-my-first-post.md

 ![](/uploads/reffen.jpeg){: width="1440" height="1800"}

-<u>Mad &amp; Kaffe: </u>Perfect for Breakfast & Brunch (until 11h30) no bookings and few places in the city.
+*Mad & Kaffe:* Perfect for Breakfast & Brunch (until 11h30) no bookings and few places in the city.

-<u>&Oslash;12:</u> Brunch / Lunch all day long.
+*&Oslash;12:* Brunch / Lunch all day long.

-<u>Union Kitchen:</u> Brunch /Lunch, right behind Nyhavn
+*Union Kitchen:* Brunch /Lunch, right behind Nyhavn

-<u>Coffee Collective: </u>If you need a nice coffee break during the day.
+*Coffee Collective:* If you need a nice coffee break during the day.

-<u>Original Coffee:</u> Same as good and a lot of places around.
+*Original Coffee:* Same as good and a lot of places around.

-<u>LLama</u>\: Dinner place, High quality, South American fusion cuisine, Lounge later at night.
+*LLama:* Dinner place, High quality, South American fusion cuisine, Lounge later at night.
 My fav restaurant for a treat.

-<u>Keyser Social:</u> Asian Fusion Cuisine, if you like Asian food this will be goood.
+*Keyser Social:* Asian Fusion Cuisine, if you like Asian food this will be goood.

-<u>Ammas:</u> If you want to try the Danish Specialty, I heard it's one of the best for it. sm&oslash;rbr&oslash;d ( open sandwich).
+*Ammas:* If you want to try the Danish Specialty, I heard it's one of the best for it. sm&oslash;rbr&oslash;d ( open sandwich).
 It's not for me but some loves it and well it's part of visiting a country right ?

 &nbsp;